 CNAS Board of Advisor

-Chairman and CEO, Airbus
+Chairman Emeritus, Airbus

 Throughout his career, McArtor has held a series of leadership and senior management positions in the military, civil and government sectors.